sureshbathala01/Primary-Vagrant/README.md

 I've done some heavy updates to Primary Vagrant to utilize Ubuntu 14.04 as well as a few other goodies.
 If you don't want to or can't update for some reason you can find the old version in the [Precise](https://github.com/ChrisWiegman/Primary-Vagrant/tree/Precise) branch.

-## Warning

-Currently [Mailcatcher](http://mailcatcher.me) is partially broken due to a change in the required Ruby version for an upstream dependency.
-The catch is, I can't update Ruby as it breaks Puppet.
-As a new version of Ubuntu is due out in a few weeks (and it uses an appropriate version of Ruby) I've elected to wait to fix the problem until then. __For the time being you will need to run a 2nd ```vagrant provision``` or reload the vagrant box to finish the Mailcatcher installation.
-The warning message can then be ignored.__

 ## About

 Primary Vagrant is intended for WordPress plugin, theme, and core development, as well as general PHP development, and can be used as a replacement for local development stacks such as MAMP, XAMPP, and others.